z3tt/Z3tt/content/top/about.md

 <span class='emphasize'>I am a computational ecologist by 🎓 and an independent data visualization designer by ❤️</span>

 <span style='font-size:2.2rem;'>As a <a href='https://www.cedricscherer.com/top/about/#ecology'>graduated ecologist</a>, I have acquired an extensive hypothesis–driven research experience and problem–solving expertise in <b style='font-weight:900;'>data wrangling, statistical analysis, and model development</b>.
-Since effective communicating of data is of paramount importance, I have subsequently developed strong skills in <b style='font-weight:900;'>data visualization, journalism, and design</b>.</span>
+Since communicating data effectively is of paramount importance, I have subsequently developed strong skills in <b style='font-weight:900;'>data visualization, journalism, and design</b>.</span>

 <span style='font-size:2.2rem;'>As an <a href='https://www.cedricscherer.com/top/about/#dataviz'>independent data visualization designer</a>, I combine my expertise in analyzing large data sets with my passion for design, colors and typefaces.
 I have designed <b style='font-weight:900;'>graphics across all disciplines, purposes, and styles</b> applying a <a href='https://www.cedricscherer.com/top/about/#codefirst'>code–first approach</a>.
 I regularly talk about data visualization design and teach fundamental and advanced R coding and ggplot2 techniques.</span><br>